US strikes another Houthi anti-ship missile | Law-Order

 Since last week, the United States has been launching strikes on Houthi targets in Yemen, and this week returned the militia to a list of "terrorist" groups.
 President Joe Biden said on Thursday that air strikes would continue even as he acknowledged they may not be halting the Houthi attacks.

-The confrontation risks an expansion of the conflict beyond Hamas-governed Gaza, where the local health ministry says over 24,000 people - or more than 1% of Gaza's 2.3 million population - have been killed in Israel's assault.
+The confrontation risks an expansion of the conflict beyond Hamas-governed Gaza, where the local health ministry says over 24,000 people have been killed in Israel's assault.
 Israel launched its offensive following Oct.
-7 attacks on Israel by the Palestinian Islamist group, which Israeli officials say killed 1,200 people.
+7 attacks on Israel by the Palestinian Islamist group, which Israeli officials say killed 1,200 people and took more than 200 hostages.

+Saudi Arabia's foreign minister expressed concern that tensions in the Red Sea amid attacks by the Houthis and U.S. strikes on Houthi targets could spiral out of control and escalate the conflict in the region.
+"I mean, of course, we are very worried.
+I mean, you know, we are in a very difficult and dangerous time in the region, and that's why we are calling for de-escalation," Prince Faisal bin Farhan told CNN 'Fareed Zakaria GPS' in an interview that will be aired on Sunday.

 Saturday's strikes were the fifth in the past week by the U.S. against Houthi missile launchers that were prepared to launch attacks.
 The Houthis launched two anti-ship ballistic missiles at a U.S.-owned tanker ship late on Thursday that hit the water near the vessel but caused no injuries or damage, according to the U.S. military.